Taxxx/javaee-6-demos/jpa-entities/README.md

 # Understanding JPA entities lifecycle

-In this demo, we will understand the JPA entities lifecycle, and we will learn how to move an entity from one state to another using JPA's EntityManager methods.
+In this demo, we will understand the JPA entities lifecycle, and we will learn how to move an entity from one state to another using JPA EntityManager's methods.

 # Instructions